 \subsection{Spatial and Numerical Tokens}

-In Tab.~\ref{tab:token}, We summarize the token templates we used to extract spatial and numerical related instructions used for evaluation in Section~\ref{sec:analysis}.
+Tab.~\ref{tab:token} summarizes the token templates we used to extract spatial and numerical related instructions in Section~\ref{sec:analysis}.
 Extracted instructions are grouped via the number of special tokens in each instruction.
-To ensure reliable performance estimation, we omit those groups which contain less than 40 instructions in Fig.~\ref{fig:plot}.
+To ensure reliable performance estimation, we omit those groups which contain less than 40 instructions.

 \definecolor{Gray}{gray}{0.9}

 \definecolor{Gray}{gray}{0.9}